Graduate Economics Assistantships

 - Academic performance as indicated by undergraduate (and if available, graduate) grade transcripts and by letters of recommendation.

 - Potential as a graduate assistant as indicated by letters of recommendation.

 - Previous experience as research assistant and/or familiarity with computers and software programs.

-Criteria for Rehiring Graduate Assistants for the Winter that were Working during the Fall.
+Criteria for rehiring Graduate Assistants for the Winter who had worked during the Fall:

 - Academic performance as indicated by grades and class rank in graduate courses.

 - Performance as a graduate assistant as indicated by reports from the faculty the GA works.

 The director of graduate programs will collect the information above from the various faculty.
 Criteria for rehiring Graduate Assistants for the fall that were initially hired in a previous semester are the same criteria as for hiring a new graduate assistant.